Table of Contents

 - Labor 31.4%

-Your final bathtub replacement cost will depend on the material and style of tub you choose, whether the plumbing needs to be moved or updated, and the condition of your bathroom walls and flooring once the old tub is removed.
-With strategic planning — such as choosing a mid-range tub or keeping your existing layout — there are several ways to keep your project affordable.
+Your final cost will depend on the tub material and style you pick, whether your plumbing needs to move, and what condition your walls and floor are in once the old tub is gone.
+Keeping your existing layout and choosing a mid-range tub are two of the easiest ways to stay on budget.

-Here’s a look at major categories that impact how your project’s costs will break down along with average price ranges for each line item.
+Here’s a look at the major cost categories for a typical bathtub replacement, along with average price ranges for each line item.

 | Labor and Materials | Average Cost Range |